 - Hold more than 300mm of water; or

 - Have a volume of more than 2000L; or

 The Department of Housing and Public Works website outlines the requirements for pool fences and safety barriers.

 For the construction or installation of a swimming pool, you will require building approval.
-Isaac Regional Council's Swimming Pool Application Pack (PDF, 235KB) outlines all necessary documentation required to have your swimming pool application assessed, or you can also access the swimming pool application interactive form, IDAS 1 and IDAS 2, on the Department of Housing and Public Works website.
+Isaac Regional Council's Pool and Spa Application Pack (PDF, 134KB) outlines all necessary documentation required to have your swimming pool application assessed, or you can also access the swimming pool application interactive forms, DA Forms 1 and 2, on the Department of Infrastructure, Local Government and Planning website.

 To book your pool safety inspection with Council's licensed pool safety inspector, simply lodge your completed Swimming Pool Form 58 (PDF, 337 KB) to Council with payment of the relevant Fees.